Scar2603/Amazon-clone/README.md

 # Amazon.com clone

-Welcome to the repository for my clone on Amazon.com!
+Welcome to the repository for my clone of Amazon.com!
 This website is designed to showcase my skills, projects, and experiences.

 ## Table of Contents
 - [Technologies Used](#technologies-used)